-Understanding the five most common Airbnb mistakes hosts make can help you improve your listings.
+Understanding the most common Airbnb mistakes hosts make can help you improve your listings.
 When you know which mistakes to look for, you’ll be one step closer to getting more bookings!

-1. Inaccurate listing information
+1. Inaccurate Listing Information

-2. Uploading the wrong pictures
+2. Uploading the Wrong Pictures

-According to National Retail Federation, 67% of customers say the quality of the product image is very important for them to select and book a vacation rental.
+According to the National Retail Federation, 67% of customers say the quality of the product image is very important for them to select and book a vacation rental.
 Make sure you showcase your vacation home to give your guests an idea of what to expect.

-Tips for taking your own pictures:
+Here are some tips for taking your own pictures:

 - Take pictures with high resolution: They should be at least 1024 x 683px, but if you’re not sure of the size, go for the biggest photo size in your camera settings.

-- Activity and neighborhood photos: If one of the best aspects of your listing is the location, your customers are going to want to know what they could do around the area – think amazing views, beaches, theme parks and tourist locations.
+- Activity and neighborhood photos: If one of the best aspects of your listing is the location, your customers are going to want to know what they could do around the area – think amazing views, beaches, theme parks, and tourist locations.

 - Hide anything that looks cluttery: Do you really need to show them overflowing kitchen garbage in your photos?
 Show your guests how they’re going to find your place when they get there; clean and perfect!